algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-08-02

+Chrysalis work, with a hint of Kaleidoscope-Docker fixups.

+# 2018-08-01

+Chrysalis work, mostly.

 # 2018-07-31

 Updated the `Mouse.stop()` PRs - or rather, opened followup ones - based on feedback from @obra.
 These are [KeyboardioHID#46][keyboardiohid/46] and [Kaleidoscope-HIDAdaptor-KeyboardioHID#11][kaleidoscope-hidadaptor-keyboardiohid/11].